Austin Metro Baseball League Rules

 17. CONDUCT

-No profanity or verbally abusive attack may be directed towards any player, manager, umpire, or spectator, before, during, or after a game.
-Players guilty of such conduct shall be immediately ejected from the game, suspended from further participation and shall remain suspended until their conduct is reviewed by the League President.
+No physical or verbally abusive attack may be directed towards any player, manager, umpire or spectator before, during or after a game.
+Absolutely no profanity is allowed.
+Players guilty of such conduct shall be immediately ejected from the game, suspended from further participation and shall remain suspended until their conduct is reviewed by the AMBL President.
 Players guilty of such conduct shall be subject to suspension for the remainder of the season and play-offs.
 Any player ejected from a game by an umpire shall serve a minimum 1 game suspension for each team the player is on.
-If a player is suspended, he may only contact his manager or division president.
-If said player contacts any other board member or person, he shall automatically remain suspended for the remainder of the season.A board member, however, may contact the suspended player if information is needed.
+If a player or manager is ejected from a second game in the same season then he is automatically suspended for the remainder of the season and may be subject to a lifetime suspension from the AMBL.
+If a player is suspended he may only contact his manager for further information concerning his suspension.

 18. TRASH REMOVAL